 WHY IT MATTERS

-Defects in ribosome biogenesis underlie genetic diseases and cancer development.
+Defects in ribosomal protein function cause genetic diseases and cancer progression.

-The FIRE CellEx research comprehensively analyses the ribosome assembly landscape, identifying steps susceptible to interventions and providing mechanistic insights into potential treatments.
+Developing biomedical approaches targeting ribosomal protein activity could benefit patients with rare congenital diseases and cancer.
+The FIRE CellEx research analyses the ribosome assembly landscape, identifying steps susceptible to therapeutic interventions and providing insights into potential disease treatments.

 WHAT YOU LEARN

-To dissect the roadmap for ribosome subunit building using cell biology, biochemistry, and molecular biology techniques.
+To dissect the ribosomal protein transport roadmap using cell biology, biochemistry, and molecular biology techniques.

-The experimental strategy for the FIRE CellEx stream includes in vitro, ex vivo, and in vivo approaches to track the glycosylation dynamics of individual ribosomal proteins as they integrate into molecular complexes.
+The experimental strategy for FIRE CellEx includes in vitro and in vivo approaches to follow the dynamics of individual ribosomal proteins as they integrate into molecular assemblies.

 More information soon.